TypeSafeSchwalbe/Wein2DAndroid/README.md

 ## Sprite
 Constructors:

-Sprite(String filePath)
+Sprite(ANDROID RESOURCE)
--> creates and loads the Sprite from the given path
+-> creates and loads the Sprite from the given resource
-Sprite(java.io.File file)
--> creates and loads the sprite from the given file object
-Sprite(java.awt.Image image)
--> creates the sprite from the given image object

 Methods:
  - final int getWidth() >> returns the sprite's width